House Cubby Wall Shelf

 House Shaped Cubby Wall Shelf

-I sort of followed Cristina’s plans for the cut list.
+I followed Cristina’s plans for the cut list.
 However, I changed up a couple of things.
-I used ½” stock for the frame, and ¼” stock for the cubby boards of the house shelf.
+I used 1/2” stock for the frame and 1/4” stock for the cubby boards of the house shelf.

 Design Cubby Shelf

-You can see I printed out her plans and was following the color coded details.
+You can see I printed out her plans and followed the color-coded details.
 I worked a little differently than she did.
-My plan was to glue all the shelf cubbies, then frame them with the shape of the house.
+My plan was to glue all the shelf cubbies together and frame them with the shape of the house.
 I used blocks of wood to try to keep each cubby square.
 That’s a good plan, but it’s not the best way to keep everything square.

-I laid out all the pieces and propped them up to make sure all was well.
+I laid out all the pieces and propped them up to ensure all was well.

-Because the plans are color coded, I labeled each piece with the color and the orientation.
-You can see this one is green and it installs horizontally.
+Because the plans are color-coded, I labeled each piece with its color and orientation.
+This one is green and is installed horizontally.

 Clamp & Glue Sections

-I chose several sections at a time to clamp and glue.
-I always use Gorilla Wood Glue.
-After a few sections were glued, then I started connecting them.
+I clamped and glued several sections at a time, always using Gorilla Wood Glue.
+After a few sections were glued, I started connecting them.

 The weather turned cold, so I had to move into the house.
-My plan was to NOT glue to the frame until the end, but I got confused and ended up gluing a few of the cubby boards to the outside house frame.
+I planned to NOT glue to the frame until the end, but I got confused and ended up gluing a few of the cubby boards to the outside house frame.

-Painter’s tape was helpful to hold the joints together until the glue set up.
-It did take a couple of days because of waiting for that.
-Full disclosure: I made a mistake with one of the VERY first sections I put together.
+Painter’s tape helped hold the joints together until the glue set up.
+Waiting for that took a couple of days.
+Full disclosure: I made a mistake with one of the very first sections I put together.
 The color on the plans was brown, but I mistook it for dark violet.
 Therefore, near the end, I had to make some different arrangements.

 It got a little crazy with all the clamps!
-I used dabs of painter’s tape to keep track of the cubby holes so this could be used as a Advent Calendar in addition to a cubby wall shelf.
+I used dabs of painter’s tape to keep track of the cubby holes so that this could be used as an Advent Calendar and a cubby wall shelf.

 Using Painter’s Tape for Clamping

-Again, the painter’s tape was so great to hold the corners together before I glued the house frame.
+Again, the painter’s tape was great for holding the corners together before I glued the house frame.

-I used 4x4’s to square the joints of the house cubby wall shelf.
+I used 4x4s to square the joints of the house cubby wall shelf.
 Had I not taped the corners of the blocks, they would have glued themselves to the cubby.
-This trick has been done before when I repaired a headboard.
+I have used this trick before when I repaired a headboard.

 Sand Everything Smooth

-Using a sanding sponge is smoothed all the edges, inside and out.
+Smooth all the edges, inside and out, using a sanding sponge.
 This is a necessary step before painting.

 Use Jigsaw to Cut Thin Plywood

-I drew the outline of the cubby wall shelf on a piece of thin plywood and cut the shape with my jigsaw.
+I outlined the cubby wall shelf on thin plywood and cut the shape with my jigsaw.

 How to Paint Cubby Wall Shelf

-Of course, I used my Homeright Super Finish Max to primer this monster.
-But, again the weather turned cold and I had to work indoors.
-I tried to paint a topcoat by hand and it was horrible!
+Of course, I used my Homeright Super Finish Max to prime this monster.
+But again, the weather turned cold, and I had to work indoors.
+I tried to paint a topcoat by hand, and it was horrible!

 I did two more light topcoats outside with the Finish Max.